zowe/docs-site/docs/user-guide/configure-instance-directory.md

           key: /global/zowe/keystore/localhost/localhost.keystore.app-server.key
           certificate: /global/zowe/keystore/localhost/localhost.keystore.app-server.cer-ebcdic
   ```

-  , App Server will use certificate alias `app-server` instead of `localhost` from same keystore defined in `zowe.internalCertificate.keystore.file`.
+  App Server will use the certificate alias `app-server` instead of `localhost` from the same keystore defined in `zowe.internalCertificate.keystore.file`.
 And it will use the exact same truststore defined in `zowe.internalCertificate.trustStore.file`.

 - HA instance component configuration `haInstances.<ha-instance>.components.<component>` can override global level component configurations `components.<component>`.
 Any configuration you can find in `components.<component>` level can be overridden in `haInstances.<ha-instance>.components.<component>` level.
 For example, in this configuration:

   ```yaml
   components:
     app-server: